StudiousPillow/MinecraftHostOnOff/README.md

 The client side start script will depend on the host API.
 It just needs to start the virtual cloud machine and the server will launch on startup.

 ## For OVH
-- Create ssh key and add them to OVH
+- Create ssh key pair and add the public to OVH
-- Optionally create user
-- Create instance (already fixed IP) b3-32 or b3-64
+- Create instance (by default fixed IP) b3-32 or b3-64
 - Create API token

+## Client
+- Clone the git on the client
+- Fill the params.sh
+- If the host is OVH, fill the client_ovh_credentials

 ## Server
 - Clone the git on the server